-The Monash Children’s Hospital Genetics Department assists with the diagnosis, management, counselling and support of children with genetic disorders.
+The Genetics Department at Monash Children’s Hospital, as part of Monash Health assists with the diagnosis, management, counselling and support of children with genetic disorders.

 Phone: (03) 8572 3000